 Indra K. Nooyi Dean, Yale School of Management

 The Economist ranked Yale SOM 21st globally in its October 2019 ranking of 100 full-time global MBA programs.
-In addition, The Economist ranked the school’s MBA for Executives program 5th globally in its June 2020 ranking of executive MBA programs.
-Both rankings are based on opening of new career opportunities, personal development and educational experience, increase in salary, and potential to network.
+Also, The Economist ranked the school’s MBA for Executives program 5th globally in its June 2020 ranking of executive MBA programs.
+Both rankings are based on opening new career opportunities, personal development and educational experience, increase in salary, and potential to network.

 Forbes magazine has ranked Yale SOM 11th among major U.S. business schools based on the school’s “return on investment.”
 To calculate the ROI, Forbes surveyed graduates who received MBAs in 2014.
 Forbes compared their earnings in their first five years after business school to their opportunity cost (two years of forgone compensation, tuition, and required fees).